 Brian graduated from State University of New York, New Paltz in 2012 with a Bachelor’s of Arts in International Relations and in History.
 He joined the Global Bioethics Initiative in the winter of 2012.
-He joined GBI because of his interest in global health issues that disproportionately affect the developing world.
-Brian is now attending graduate school for a Master’s of Arts in International Development with a concentration in non-profit management.
+He joined GBI because of his interest in global health issues that disproportionately affect the developing world and his interest in global trafficking networks.
+Brian is now attending The Maxwell School of Citizenship and Public Affairs at Syracuse University for a Master’s of Arts in International Relations with a concentration in non-profit management.

 Originally from Honduras, Alejandra Garcia received her B.S in Electrical Engineering at the City College of New York on 2011.
 She is currently enrolled an M.S. program in Electrical Engineering at the City College of New York.
 She has been an intern for Global Bioethics Initiative since July 2012 and besides engineering she is interested in global health, bioethics and public policy.
 She is involved in an ongoing project on Global Bioethics and Health Network.
 She is fluent in Spanish and English.